Raddames-Tonui/java/taskk16-asymmetric-encryption/README.md

 * The recipient decrypts the signature using the **public key** and compares it with the message's hash.

 If they match, the message is verified.
 If altered, the verification fails.

 ---

+## 🌍 Where Is Asymmetric Encryption Used?

+Asymmetric encryption plays a critical role in modern security infrastructure:

+* **HTTPS (SSL/TLS)**: Used to exchange encryption keys securely between client and server.
+* **Email Security**: S/MIME and PGP use asymmetric encryption for signing and encrypting emails.
+* **Digital Signatures**: Used in document verification, code signing, and blockchain transactions.
+* **Cryptocurrencies**: Bitcoin and Ethereum wallets use asymmetric cryptography for transaction signing.
+* **Software Licensing**: Securely verify license keys using public/private key mechanisms.
+* **Secure Shell (SSH)**: Authenticates users and encrypts session traffic.
+* **JWT Tokens**: Signed with private keys and verified using public keys in RS256.

+---